-If you haven’t hiked Camelback Mountain do it.
+If you haven’t done the Camelback Mountain hike, do it.
 Take lots of water, wear sturdy shoes and don’t wear black unless you love the heat.

-The hike gains approximately 1540 feet over 1.6 miles if you start at the Cholla Trailhead.
+Distance: 1.6 miles one way if you start at the Cholla Trailhead

-There is a steeper trail – via Echo Canyon that is 1.2 miles long one way.
+Steeper option: Echo Canyon – 1.2 miles long one way.